 It is not very clear, but it seems that the hotel had entered into a progressive decline and speculative interests perhaps led to the pickaxe doing its thing in the seventies and ending from one day to the next with everything that this hotel represented and with all her inner beauty.
 Its demolition was practically total, and a new one was erected in its place, its external appearance was preserved, although with some modifications, as well as its arcaded galleries of the commercial floors.

-Its walls keep secrets and curiosities worthy of being known and preserved, such as, for example, that for years, one of its floors was the home of the well-known bullfighter Juan Belmonte and his family (who had a great friendship with the current owner family) when the hotel it became a residential building, all the more reason to visit us.
+Its walls keep secrets and curiosities worthy of being known and preserved, such as, for example, that for years, one of its floors was the home of the well-known bullfighter Juan Belmonte and his family (who had a great friendship with the current owner family) when the hotel closed it became a residential building, all the more reason to visit us.

 This is undoubtedly an authentic VISUAL HERITAGE OF SEVILLE that La Terraza del Cristina, its Experiences brand and its Cristina Business Center offers its visitors and the general public from an original perspective and with high added value.